MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Notes: draft 2025-11-08

-If it’s one long master doc, insert a clear divider between sections:
+If it's one long master doc, insert a clear divider between sections:

 --- ✳︎ NEW SECTION ✳︎ ---

-That’s all it takes for me to parse it later when you share or export.
+That's all it takes for me to parse it later when you share or export.

 🗂️ Option 2 – Break into a Few Docs Later

 When the outline starts feeling heavy or repetitive, you can split it into separate Google Docs or folders using the structure I sketched (00_Voice_Identity, 10_Frameworks, etc.).

-We’ll know when to do that by watching for slow load times or confusion about where to drop new pieces.
+We'll know when to do that by watching for slow load times or confusion about where to drop new pieces.

-🔄 When You’re Ready to Share
+🔄 When You're Ready to Share

 You can either:

 Paste the top-level outline (headings only) here for review, or

-Export as .docx or .md and upload it — then I’ll give you that red/green/yellow audit.
+Export as .docx or .md and upload it — then I'll give you that red/green/yellow audit.

-Would you like me to show you a mini example of how to format one framework section inside your Google Doc so it’s ready for our AI Clone system?
+Would you like me to show you a mini example of how to format one framework section inside your Google Doc so it's ready for our AI Clone system?

 ---
 🐬 You said:

 can you read it in a google doc, if i ADD an UPPER level of structure with your suggestions of folders

 so like this (readable by ME on the left, with a hierarchical structure - IDK how you perceive it)